 If you have gazed longingly at the latest Samsung QLED 4K UHD TVs but have been turned off by their high prices, now may be the time to take the plunge.
-Amazon is running some limited-time deals on both the 2018 and 2019 versions of the 65-in.
+Amazon is running some limited-time deals on 2019 versions of the 65-in.
 QLED sets, and the savings can be significant.
-These 2018 6 Series sets and 2019 Q60 Series sets at are at the low end of the 4K QLED line, but they are still highly impressive TVs that will elevate your viewing experience in a big way.
+The 2019 Q60 Series sets at are at the low end of the 4K QLED line, but they are still highly impressive TVs that will elevate your viewing experience in a big way.

 Personally, we purchased the 2018 Samsung QN65Q6FN 65-in.
 QLED in June of 2018 at about $2,200.
-Right now, the very same set can be had at $1,099.99.
-That’s a great deal on a large set that can be a perfect fit for many medium- to -large-sized viewing areas of your home.
+These large sets can be a perfect fit for many medium- to -large-sized viewing areas of your home.
 This stunning display was our third Samsung flat panel purchase, and all have been rock-solid reliable and thoroughly capable performers.
 These may still be available at Amazon and elsewhere at reduced prices.

 In the 2018 65-in.
 QLED, you get all of the attributes that make these TVs such a pleasure to use, including the 4K UHD 3840 x 2160 resolution, a barely-there thin bezel, Q High Dynamic Range (HDR) imaging, and a quad-core processor.
 They also have Bixby, Samsung’s voice assistant.